 Push notifications, camera access, location services – all great things a phone offers that you just can’t achieve with a desktop site.
 If you can develop a way to use these mobile features to help further your company, then you might be getting warmer.
 Use the devices in your customers’ hands to help better connect with them.

-Your mobile app should be an extension of your company.
+When building your mobile app, it should be an extension of your company.
 It should serve in a way that your desktop site or phone services just can’t.
 It may be tempting to just get one because, why not?
 But an app that serves no function outside of presence gets deleted almost instantly, and one that’s infrequently updated is less likely to be taken seriously.

 If you can get customers to tap that tile on their phone, then an app may be worth investing in.
 Just know that maintaining an app takes a team of its own, and if you intend on extending into the mobile space, you have to be fully committed.